Owenaphill/JavaFX-Student-Login/README.md

 ## Running the Project
 To run the project in your local environment, follow these steps:

-1. Clone the repository to your local machine
+1. Install the ZIP file
 2. Find App.Java in JavaFX-Student-Login\demo\src\main\java\com\example
 3. Run the file